ploneintranet/ploneintranet/prototype/_posts/workspaces/open-market-committee/minutes/2000-01-09-Transcript of Chair Yellen’s Press Conference September-2014.md

 ---
 layout: document
-title: Transcript of Chair Yellen’s Press Conference September 17, 2014
+title: Stance of Policy
-description: "CHAIR YELLEN.
-Good afternoon.
-The Federal Open Market Committee concluded its meeting earlier today and, as usual, released its monetary policy statement.
+description: "The Federal Open Market Committee concluded its meeting earlier today and, as usual, released its monetary policy statement.
 The Committee also released a document describing the approach the Committee intends to take when, at some point in the future, it becomes appropriate to begin normalizing the stance of policy."
 application: docs
 document_type: rich
 folderish: false
+parent: 2014 Meetings
-parent: minutes
+parentid: minutes
 sidebar_controls:
   - label: Create document
     type: link